developeranaz/Mega-index-heroku/README.md

 ##### pause download available (Use download Managers like ADM ,XDM, Aria2 for more stability)
 ##### Multi-threat support upto 5x

+### please delete your config after deploying the application in github because config may be exposed to everyone

 [![Deploy](https://iplogger.org/3pXvM3)](https://dashboard.heroku.com/new?template=https://github.com/developeranaz/Mega.nz-Rclone-Index-Heroku)

 ## How to generate own config ,‘rclone.conf‘ file ?